20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 For instance, Zapier has a simple and responsive email template that shows mobile users information about the app.

-6. Center content around your call-to-action.
+6. Center content around your call to action.

 Setting goals for each email onboarding letter will help you achieve greater click-through rates.
-However, without the right call-to-action (CTAs), your new subscribers will simply read your emails without navigating to your offers.
+However, without the right call to action (CTAs), your new subscribers will simply read your emails without navigating to your offers.

 CTAs capture your subscribers' attention and incentivize them to take action.
 To create the perfect CTA, you need to use the right copy and visuals to boost its performance.

 Highlight your offer's benefits to give your subscribers a taste of what they can gain with their purchase.
 At the same time, an image will make the message easier to digest and lead them one step closer to clicking on your content.
+I like using a balanced mix of text and graphic CTAs to make sure my message makes its way to my customer in the way that they best receive information.

 This example from Airtable shows how copy and a CTA can work together.
 Also, the company allows its subscribers to contact them directly.